Kibble/online-coup/README.md

 ## Development

+1. Fork the repository.
-- Run `npm install` to install the packages.
+2. Run `npm install` to install the packages.
-- Run `npm start` to run the client.
+3. Run `npm start` to run the client.
-- Run `npm run serve` to run the server.
+4. In a separate terminal, run `npm run serve` to run the server.